 What has been unstated in the media until now is that Lincoln Ashida’s campaign spending report shows that he accepted a $200 campaign contribution from Ted Hong after Ashida announced his candidacy for County Prosecutor.

 Could this offer a clue to the “conflict of interest” cited by Ashida in the election workers case?
 More on that in a moment.
+They target people who need immediate money, have a bad credit history, online lender in most states, have lost their job, or are not armed with financial knowledge.

 The Hawaii County Charter requires a two-thirds vote for special counsel when special matters present a real necessity for special counsel, such as actual litigation.